 The last thing you want is for wedding invitations to be returned to you for insufficient funds and make the envelope unusable again.
 Redoing them will cost you more money and time.
 While at the post office, ask the postal clerk to show you their beautiful wedding stamps.

 Ask what's available at your local post office, or browse through a wider variety at the U.S. Postal Service approved website: www.usps.com or www.stamps.com.
 Personalized stamps (i.e., photograph, monogram, or logo) are available online.
 Be sure to verify the validity of using these stamps with your local post office, as some stamp companies are not accepted.

-If you order a vertical invitation, address the envelopes horizontally to save on additional postage.
+If you order a standing invitation, address the envelopes horizontally to save on additional postage.

 If you are including response cards with your invitations, include stamps on the return envelope to avoid any return delays.

-For International Invitations, have the post office print a postage label for exterior envelope.
+For International Invitations, have the post office print a postage label for the exterior envelope.
 Guests would need to provide their postage for the RSVP envelope from their respective countries, as the USPS does not sell stamps from other countries.